alexbseaton/jambalaya/README.md

 # jambalaya

 # Current Goal
-Draw some graphs of the database
+Get reliable data

 # Developer Installation
+Install PhantomJS and put it on your PATH.

-1. Go to the jambalaya folder
+Go to the jambalaya folder
-2. Run 'pipenv install --dev'
+Run 'pipenv install --dev'
-3. Run 'pipenv shell' to activate the virtual environment
+Run 'pipenv shell' to activate the virtual environment